 - 8. Why is it not good for the man to be alone?
 What does that say about God and creation? - 9.
-What's the significance of the man naming the animals? - Why is the creation of woman unique?
+What's the significance of the man naming the animals? - 10.
+Why is the creation of woman unique?
 What is her purpose?
-The Hebrew word for helper is "nezer."
+The Hebrew word for helper is "ezer."
 It means "one who aids."
-The Lord is described as a "nezer" in Psalm 33:20 and Hosea 13:9. - 11.
+The Lord is described as a "ezer" in Psalm 33:20 and Hosea 13:9. - 11.
 What is the purpose of the concluding comments?

 God is good, generous, and loving.
 The man is just a mud-creature, but he is loved by God, who knows exactly what he needs.
 God provides everything the man could desire: a garden fit for a king, abundant food, purposeful work, and a companion who makes his heart sing with joy.
 Unlike the Babylonian creation story, there is no conflict, no violence, and no subjugation.
 The Hebrew word for this state of peace, harmony, and wholeness is "shalom"-it's what God intended for the world from the beginning and the longing of every human heart.
+Everything in world from the beginning and the longing of every human heart.
 Everything in this passage demonstrates the goodness of God, even his command to not choose independence.
 He is out for our good and knows that life is only available through connection to him.

-THE GOOD LIFE
+THE SHALOM LIFE